-- c.
-An entity shall apply the pending content that links to this paragraph prospectively to settlements of convertible debt instruments that occur during fiscal years (and interim periods within those years) beginning after the effective date. - d.
+c.
+An entity shall apply the pending content that links to this paragraph prospectively to settlements of convertible debt instruments that occur during annual reporting periods (and interim reporting periods within

+- those annual reporting periods) beginning after the effective date of the pending content. - d.
 An entity may elect to apply the pending content that links to this paragraph retrospectively as of the beginning of the first comparative reporting period in accordance with the guidance on accounting changes in paragraphs 250-10-45-5 through 45-10.
 This transition method shall be applied only to convertible debt instruments settled after the adoption of the pending content that links to paragraph 815-40-65-1.